Flutter-Bounty-Hunters/dart-rss/README.md

 ## License

-WebFeed is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Dart RSS is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

+## Thanks

+This package is forked from [WebFeed](https://pub.dev/packages/webfeed).